Obligatory contour principle: Debate

 In optimality theory (OT) (Prince & Smolensky 2004), the OCP has been again redefined as a violable constraint.
 Yet many issues as to its precise formal character remain: locality - what is the domain of the OCP (i.e. strict adjacency, etc.) and how is the domain represented in the theory; near-identical sequences - many languages show an OCP-like resistance to sequences of segments that differ in just one distinctive feature; there is a question of this being the effect of the OCP, or possibly some other constraint.
 If the latter, then there is the question of how this constraint formally relates to the OCP; status as an OT constraint - if the OCP is a single constraint, or the local self-conjunction of markedness constraints (Alderete 1997).
 These and other issues related to the OCP continue to be debated in phonological theory.

 Meeussen's rule

-A particular instance of the OCP is Meeussen's rule (Goldsmith 1984), named after the Belgian Bantu specialist A. E. Meeussen, which has been used to explain how a sequence HH tones becomes HL in various Bantu languages.
+A particular instance of the OCP is Meeussen's rule (Goldsmith 1984), named after the Belgian Bantu specialist A. E. Meeussen, which has been used to explain how a HH-sequence of tones becomes a HL-sequence in various Bantu languages.